cbetta/json-bloomfilter/README.md

 filter.to_json #=> hash as JSON
 config = filter.to_hash #=> { "size" => 100, "hashes" => 4, "seed" => 1234567890, "bits" => [...] }

-# use the hash to generate a new BloomFilter with the same config
+# use the hash to generate a new filter with the same config
 filter2 = JsonBloomFilter.new config
 filter2.test "foo" #=> true
 filter2.test "bar" #=> true